jpfiset/draft-jpfiset-attestationkey-eku/draft-jpfiset-lamps-attestationkey-eku.md

 to put in context the text presented in this specification.

-Attestation Key : A key under the control of the Attester and reserved for the purpose of signing collected claims.
+Attestation Key : A key under the control of the Attester and reserved for the purpose of signing evidence.

 # Extended Key Usage for Attestation Key

 This specification defines the KeyPurposeId id-kp-attestationKey.
 This KeyPurposeId is reserved for Attestation Keys.

-The term "signing attestation evidence" refers to performing a digital signature using an Attestation Key over content that includes claims about the target environment (see {{!RFC9334}}).
+The term "signing evidence" refers to performing a digital signature using an Attestation Key over content that includes claims and measurements about the target environment (see {{!RFC9334}}).

 An Attestation Key must be associated with the "digital signing" key usage, as any other keys used to performed digital signature.
 Furthermore, an Attestation Key MUST adhere to the following constraints:

-* An Attestation Key SHOULD be used only by an Attester to digitally sign claims that the Attester can observe in the target environment.
+* An Attestation Key SHOULD be used by an Attester only to digitally sign evidence that the Attester can observe in the target environment.
 The Attester SHOULD NOT use the Attestation Key for any other purpose (dedication).